-Dr Helen Storr graduated in Medicine in 1995 at the Royal London Hospital and after completion of core paediatric training; higher specialist paediatric endocrinology training was undertaken at Barts and the Royal London Hospital.
-She obtained a PhD in molecular endocrinology in Professor Adrian Clark’s laboratory in the William Harvey Research Institute.
-Her PhD research has provided preliminary data for the primary disease mechanism for the pathogenesis of the Triple A Syndrome.
-She was awarded a HEFCE Clinical Senior Lecturer award and was appointed as a Clinical Senior Lecturer and Honorary Consultant in Paediatric Endocrinology at Barts and the Royal London Hospital in July 2007.
-In 2011, she was awarded the European Society for Paediatric Endocrinology (ESPE) Young Investigator Award.
-In 2014, she was appointed a Reader in Paediatric Endocrinology.
+Dr Helen Storr graduated in Medicine in 1995 at the Royal London Hospital.
+She trained in paediatrics before sub-specialising in paediatric endocrinology under the supervision of Professor Martin Savage.
+She completed a PhD in molecular endocrinology at the William Harvey Research Institute, Barts and the London School of Medicine funded by a Wellcome Trust Research Training Fellowship.
+In 2006, she was awarded a HEFCE Clinical Senior Lectureship and appointed Senior Clinical Lecturer and Honorary Consultant in Paediatric Endocrinology at Barts and the Royal London Hospital.
+In 2011, she was awarded the European Society for Paediatric Endocrinology (ESPE) Young Investigator Award and in 2014, she was promoted to Reader in Paediatric Endocrinology.

 Summary of Research

 Her clinical paediatric endocrine practice is broad with key clinical interests including paediatric Cushing’s syndrome, disorders of growth and puberty and adrenal disorders.
 She leads an active programme of clinical and laboratory research and directs an international genetic diagnostic service for patients with severe short stature.
 Her research focuses on the molecular basis of adrenal disorders and the genetic mechanisms of growth.